Computer Science 122 - Computer Architecture and Assembly Language

 Surfing the Internet during class time is reserved for class related

 web sites.
-EBay, chat rooms, sports sites and other non class related
+Texting, chat rooms, sports sites and other non class related

 surfing is strictly prohibited.